miWebb/jQuery.fragmentScroll/README.md

 jQuery.fragmentScroll
 =====================

 The jQuery fragment scroll plugin replaces the default fragment link behavior with a scroll animation.
 The plugin only works for descendants of the given element(s).
+Check the [demo](https://miwebb.github.io/jQuery.fragmentScroll/) for more information.

 ## Example